Benjamin-Bergman/SQLDealership/README.md

 - Java SDK: Make sure Java SDK is installed and configured in IntelliJ.
 - IntelliJ Manifold plugin: The program will compile and run without this, but it provides a better editor experience.
   You can download it [here](https://plugins.jetbrains.com/plugin/10057-manifold).
+- A running MySQL server on `localhost:3306` with the `car_dealership` schema installed.
+- Environment variables `MYSQL_USERNAME` and `MYSQL_PASSWORD` with the relevant credentials for your server.

 ### Running the Application in IntelliJ